SaltyNickel702/OpenGLVoxelEngine/README.md

 - Currently using Ninja compiler on windows machine

-Currently able to open a window using GLFW
-Engine is built in the Game namespace
+Currently able to open a window using GLFW and handle user keyboard input Engine is built in the Game namespace

 ### Documentation